SAFETAG/SAFETAG/content/index.adids.11.md

   * The Final Report
     * Connecting Vulnerabilities to Threats
+	  * Risks should be NEAT ( Necesary, explanitory, actionable, and tested) -> But, we are not testing all risks, so how do we best go about this?
     * Road Mapping Mitigation
+	  * Mitigation also includes warning users that things are/might be insecure! eg. Acceptance of risks
     * Reccomending Support
+	  * Identifying resources
+		* in-region
+		* out of region
+	  * Sorting resources
+	  * Identifying DIY resources
   * Follow Up
+    * Identifying the right approach to prioritizing addressing threats
+	  * Easy First
+	  * Critical First
+	  * Capacity Driven Roadmaping

+Per: Threat Modeling: Adam Shostack the Strategies for risk management (pg.
+168) follow the structure "	* What is the level of risk?
+	* What do you want to do to address that risk?
+	* How are you going to acheive it?"

+The report should also follow this structure when addressing issues.
+Possibly, it should even use these questions in the report, or in the plain text overview of the report.

 !INCLUDE "audit/post_engagement/summary.md"